megamaz/NoodleExtensions-python/docs/docs.md

 _interactable | `[0/1, (0-1)time]` | ✅ | ✅ | ❌
 _time | `[lifespan, (0-1)time, easing]` | ✅ | ✅ | ❌
 _definitePosition | `[x, y, z, 0-1(time), easing]` | ❌ | ✅ | ❌
+The crosses above are not due to this script's limitation but to Noodle Extensions built-in limitations.
+\
 Object properties
 Property | Usage | Note | Obstacle
 --- | --- | --- | ---